Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Collider Analysis

 In collider investigations, the visible particles in general consist of the hadrons clustered as jets, isolated photons and leptons, and soft unclustered components.
 Thus, the expression of missing energy at the detector level can be written as

 In Fig.~\ref{fig:missing_energy_distribution_Ecm_3tev}, we plot the missing energy distributions for the signal events for various benchmark scenarios corresponding to two different final states at center-of-mass energy $\sqrt{s}=3~\text{TeV}$.
 The corresponding distributions at 10 TeV center-of-mass energy are shown in Fig.~\ref{fig:missing_energy_distribution_Ecm_10tev}.
 The contribution to the missing energy for the signal events is due to the invisible dark photon and the distribution is expected to peak $\sim {\sqrt{ \rm s}/2}$ (neglecting the finite mass effect) in a $2 \to 2$ process.
-However, due to the presence of additional neutrinos coming from $B$ meson decays the missing energy distribution extends beyond ${\sqrt{ \rm s}/2}$.
-The SM background events in the $b\bar{b}\nu\bar{\nu}$ final state has dominant contribution from the $2 \to 3 $ processes such as $h\nu\bar{\nu}$ and $Z \nu \bar{\nu}$.
-Together they form the 99 \% of the total cross section and only a very small fraction of it comes from $2 \to 2$ processes like $ZZ$ and $hZ$.
-The pair of neutrinos in the $h\nu\bar{\nu}$ or $Z \nu \bar{\nu}$ processes carries maximum share of the available center-of-mass energy.
-Hence, the missing energy distribution for the SM background events has a peak mostly around $\sqrt{s}$.
-This is reflected in the missing energy distributions for individual SM background components and the total SM background as depicted in the same figures.
-Therefore, missing energy variable is an extremely useful discriminator between the signal and the background.
+However, due to the presence of additional neutrinos coming from $B$ meson decays the missing energy distribution extends beyond ${\sqrt{ \rm s}/2}$. {Since the SM $Zh$ and $ZZ$ form a very small fraction of the total background cross section, the normalized missing energy distribution for the total SM background follows that of the $h \nu \bar{\nu}/Z \nu \bar{\nu} $ process.
+The pair of neutrinos in the $h\nu\bar{\nu}$ or $Z \nu \bar{\nu}$ processes carries maximum share of the available center-of-mass energy leading to a peak around $\sqrt{s}$ in the missing energy distribution.
+This is reflected in the missing energy distributions for individual SM backgrounds and the total SM background as depicted in the same figures.} Therefore, missing energy variable is an extremely useful discriminator between the signal and the background.

 \item {\bf $\bm {b\bar{b}}$ invariant mass ($M_{b\bar{b}}$) }: In our analysis the invariant mass associated with the $b\bar{b}$ system is extracted in two different ways using the following formula